sunghunbae/decode/README.md

 A text file with single or multiple lines describes a DNA sequence design encoding building blocks and a random sequence.

 * {#}
-> sequence of # bases encoding a building block.
+...
+Sequence of # bases encoding a building block.
+...
 The building block numbers 1, 2, ... are assigned sequentially from the 5' end.
 * (#)
-> sequence of # bases encoding a random sequence to test if hit count is biased by PCR amplification.
+...
+Sequence of # bases encoding a random sequence to test if hit count is biased by PCR amplification.

 ```
 AAATCGATGTG